Si1314/AST2XML/README.md

 ###While loop

-Takes into account the condition expresion, the body of the loop and the code position.
+Contains: the condition expresion, the body of the loop and the code position.

         while(a>0){
             ...